ymadoff/ryba/nifi/index.coffee.md

-# Apache NiFi
+# NiFi

 Apache NiFi supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
-Some of the high-level capabilities and objectives of Apache NiFi includes:
+Some of the high-level capabilities and objectives of NiFi includes:
   * Web-based user interface
   * Highly configurable
   * Data Provenance